 My latest review is up, well it went up last week but I only just got around to posting about it.
-Go and check it out over on UK Anime Network or read it here.
+Come on in and read it here.

 First things first, we won’t be commenting on any audio, visual or extra features of this release as our review discs were quite broken.
 We are assured that these problems are all being fixed for the final retail release, so with that in mind we feel it only fair to limit this review to the main content of the release.